We always welcome visitors. There are no set visiting hours. However, please be considerate of other patients during night hours.

-You may reserve the family room for any special event (birthday, holidays, meals) in advance with Social Services or Activities staff.
+You may reserve the family room for any special event (birthday, holidays, meals) with Social Services or Activities staff in advance.

 We would love for your family pet to come visit.
 Please remember to clean up after them and take the proper safety measures at all times.
 All pets must be kept on a leash.

 Physicians see residents within 72 hours of admission and the minimum requirement thereafter is every thirty days.
 However, residents here for rehabilitation under Medicare can be seen more often when medically justified.
-Some physicians utilize nurse practitioners who make visits on a more frequent basis.
-When inquiring you may ask us for a list of physicians that see residents at our facility.
+Some physicians utilize nurse practitioners who make visits more frequently.
+When inquiring, you request a list of physicians that see residents at our facility.

 Patients who wish to leave the facility for a short period of time must have written MD authorization, which can be arranged through nursing staff.
 The resident or responsible party upon arrival and departure must alert the charge nurse and sign the LOA (leave of absence) book, located at the nursing stations.

 Definitely.
 Mail is delivered to patients personally on a daily basis except on weekends and holidays.

 For the safety and welfare of all patients and staff, Lomita Post-Acute Care Center is a non-smoking facility.
 Smoking is only permitted in a designated area outside the building.
 Resident who wish to smoke must be supervised and use a fire proof gown.

 We always want our patients to be comfortable.
 If space permits, small personal items from the resident’s home are welcomed.

 Bed linens, hospital gowns, and towels are provided and laundered by the facility.
 Please inform our staff if you would prefer to do the personal laundry for your loved one.